Project Name: GHNHSFT One Stop hub and spoke service redesign Joint working

 At present newly diagnosed and existing patients with wAMD have to access ophthalmology imaging services (OCT) at GHNHSFT (Gloucestershire Royal Hospital and Cheltenham General Hospital acute sites).

 Due to capacity constraints and the implementation of COVID-19 infection control measures throughput and capacity within for Medical Retina and other sub-specialty clinics has reduced.
-The increase in aging population has also lead to a year on year increase in patient referrals.
+The increase in aging population has also led to a year-on-year increase in patient referrals.

 This has led to significant delays in initial review and follow up appointments, resulting additional anxiety for patients and carers and increased pressure on a service which is already at capacity.